 My name is Jo Thorne.
 I graduated from an Editorial Photography degree in Brighton 12 years ago.
 I have been growing my photography business alongside my son for the last 12 years now.
-I shoot many different things ranging from weddings, families, fashion, food, portraits and brand photography.
+At the moment, I shoot many different things ranging from weddings, families, fashion, food, portraits and brand photography.

 Could you discuss the project you’ve worked in recently at Copperdollar Studios?

 I have shot a couple of things at Copperdollar Studios recently.
 I did a family shoot in there just before Christmas – using the lovely natural light to create some family portraits.
 In January, I shot a lookbook for a jeweller there.